Core

 The parameters θ should be given as a $d$ × $K$ matrix, where $d$ is the parameter dimension and $K$ is the number of sampled parameter vectors.

-The data Z should be a Vector, with each element representing a single simulated data set.
-If length(Z) is greater than $K$, θ will be recycled via horizontal concatenation: θ = repeat(θ, outer = (1, J)), where J = length(Z) ÷ K is the number of simulated data sets per parameter vector.
+When Z contains more simulated data sets than the number $K$ of sampled parameter vectors, θ will be recycled via horizontal concatenation: θ = repeat(θ, outer = (1, J)), where J = numobs(Z) ÷ K is the number of simulated data sets for each parameter vector.
 This allows assessment of the estimator's sampling distribution under fixed parameters.

 The return value is of type Assessment.